tnier01/oafogsathg/README.md

 the prediction.R-script
 6. The prediction.R-script already contains values for 2019 and partly 2016 which we have calculated with the method described above
 * Either you adapt the given data by your own collected data or use our collected data
 * You can simply run the script by yourself and see the results in different plots
+7. further hints
+* For the classification we used a precalculated model.
+The model is saved under dataSurveyArea/model_20190827.Rds.
+This model is calculated on the data of the 27.08.2019.
+You can calculate your own model by the "trainModel.R"-script and use it instead of our precalcualted script.
+For the process in the "trainModel.R"-script you need some training sites data, which we also provide for the default model.
+If you like to calculate them on your own, the process is described below.

 ## create training sites in QGIS (click instructions)
 - used QGIS3.8